GoogleCloudPlatform/identity-labs-google-cloud/service-accounts/single-project/README.md

     <p align="Center">Figure 3 - Google application login</p>

 1. You may be asked if you want to enable the Cloud Resource Manager API (`cloudresourcemanager.googleapis.com`).
 Enter "y" to confirm.

+1. Enable the Identity and Access Management API.

+    ```
+    gcloud services enable iam.googleapis.com
+    ```

 ### Download the lab repository